Nom-nom-hub/blueprint-kit/templates/plan-template.md

 ## Assumptions
 - [Any assumptions made about external dependencies or environment]

+## Artifact Synchronization
+### When to Update Related Artifacts
+- [ ] Update `spec.md` if implementation reveals specification gaps or needed changes
+- [ ] Update `goals.md` if measurable outcomes need adjustment based on implementation realities
+- [ ] Update `blueprint.md` if architectural decisions change during implementation
+- [ ] Update `tasks.md` if new tasks emerge or existing tasks need modification

+### Implementation Feedback Loop
+- [How will implementation discoveries be fed back into other artifacts?]
+- [Process for maintaining cross-artifact consistency during implementation]

 ## Implementation Details
 **IMPORTANT**: This implementation plan should remain high-level and readable.
 Any code samples, detailed algorithms, or extensive technical specifications